Drain Pipe

 Turning off the water and draining the pipe before the system has been blown out

 If you are draining the water in the basement pipe prior to our arrival then the lever will be parallel (open) to the pipe.
-You can either leave this lever open or you can put it to a 45 degree angle, but do not shut it or put it at a 90 degree angle.
-Leaving it open or at a 45 degree angle allows air to flow into the basement pipe and will allow the water to drain properly.
+You can either leave this lever open or you can put it at a 45-degree angle, but do not shut it or put it at a 90-degree angle.
+Leaving it open or at a 45-degree angle allows air to flow into the basement pipe and will allow the water to drain properly.

 Sprinkler_Test_Cock